BaptisteD51/nouveau-theme-caweb/README.md

 ### ACF Custom fields

 #### How it works
-With the plugin *Advanced Custom Fields (ACF)*, it's very easy to add custom fields to the admin interface, from the admin interface.
+With the plugin *Advanced Custom Fields (ACF)*, it's very easy to add custom fields to the admin interface, from the admin interface (*ACF->Field groups*).
 For example you can add input fields in the posts editing pages, in navigation menu items or even in users profiles.
 The type of fields are various : text inputs, checkboxes, images...
 You have to indicate a *Field Name* which is a key to retrieve the inputed data.

-To retrieve the data inputed in ACF Fields and use them in your template files, you have to use the ACF function *get_field('Field Name', 'Post/User/Menu item/...
-ID')*.
+To retrieve the data inputed in ACF Fields and use them in your template files, you have to use the ACF function :
+    '''
+    get_field('Field Name', 'Post/User/Menu item/...
+ID')
+    '''
 You don't have to indicate the ID for posts while in the WordPress Loop.

 You can export your custom fields in *ACF->Tools->Export*.
 This is useful if you want to use the fields with an other WordPress installation, as the fields are saved by default in the database.
 You have two export options : PhP or JSON.
 JSON is a more flexible option, so I choose it for the CAWEB theme.
 Then, you have to include the exported code in the theme files.
 You just have to create a *acf-json* repository in your theme files and paste the exported .json code to retrieve your fields in every WP installation.

-Note that it's possible to add custom fields with WordPress base functionnalities, but as it is very painful, the ACF plugin is a way better option.
+Note that it's possible to add custom fields with WordPress base functionnalities, but as it is very painful, the ACF plugin is a better option.

+#### Custom fields for authors
+As it was requested, I added custom Fields to create author boxes for post authors.
+These author boxes are located at the bottom of posts.
+To modify your author box, go to to your WordPress profile : *Users->Profile*.
+At the bottom of your profile you can add a profile picture, a description and a link to your LinkedIn account.
+The displayed name in the author box is the one you define in the basic WordPress Field *Display name publicly as*

+#### Custom fields for posts
+I added two checkboxes for post.
+One checkbox is there to allow the author to choose if he wants the author box to be displayed.

+In the theme, by default, the illustration image is the same as the one for the post-thumbnail (in a different format).
+If the author wants a different image, he can uncheck the checkbox and add another image at the top with gutenberg.

+#### Custom fields for intervenant post type
+There are two url input fields for teachers :
+- An input for the LinkedIn profile
+- An input for a Youtube interview, if there is one.

+#### Custom fields for navigation menus
+With ACF, it is possible to add fields in menu items.
+It's a bit more complicated to retreve the data as for other content type, but its manageable through the filter *wp_nav_menu_objects*

+The function you hook to this filter takes two arguments, the *menu items* and the *arguments*.
+These "arguments" contains information about each items.
+You also must indicate the parameters 10 and 2, or it won't work for some reason :
+    '''
+        function your_function($items, $args){
+            // modification of the items through the filter

+            return $items;
+        }

+        add_filter('wp_nav_menu_objects', 'your_function', 10, 2);
+    '''
+In a WordPress filter, you make modification on the items and return them at the end, so that the modification are taken into account.

+In the Caweb theme, there are some functionnalities with ACF fields in nav menus :
+- For the main menu, you can add classes for each individual menu item.
+To obtain a menu item in the form of a *Call to Action*, input the class **main-menu-button**.
+- For the social menu, you input the [Fontawesome](https://fontawesome.com/) html for the icon you want.
+- The contact menu is built entirely with ACF fields and the *wp_nav_menu_objects* filter.
+There is a field for the phone number and one for the adress.
+Maybe there is a more elegant way to do it, but it works.

+#### Translate ACF fields
+WPML comes with an add-on to translate ACF fields :
+1. Go to *ACF->Field groups* and select the group you want to translate.
+You have three options, I strongly advice to choose *Same fields across languages*, as we only want to translte the labels.
+2. Go to to *WPML->String translation*.
+You will be able to find the labels in the list and easily translate them.

 ### Custom post type : "intervenant"